 [ 5 ] Quick find or Search

-Click the Quick find button to access an integrated search bar that enables Module authors to search for specific keywords used in the Module.
+Select the Quick find button to access an integrated search bar that enables Module authors to search for specific keywords used in the Module.
 Quick find scans for Node names as well as notes, and even transitions.
-Matches are highlighted in a green color.
+Matches are highlighted in green color.

 Build mode allows authors to actually create their graph and add or amend nodes within the no-code editor.
 Authors can easily switch between build and inspect mode.